User37som/libbitcoin/Network-Settings.md

 The time in seconds to wait to complete the version handshake with a peer.

 #### hosts_file
-The path to a host
+The path to a file that contains the addresses of potential network peers.
+Used by the [send-tx-p2p](bx-send-tx-p2p) command only.
+If this has any addresses populated the seeding step will be skipped, greatly reducing command completion time.

 #### debug_file